ajhanson22227/ToDo-List-React/README.md

 I had originnaly completed this in JavaScript, my original repo can be found at https://github.com/ajhanson22227/ToDo-List-JS

-I wanted to recreate this project using React for the frontend and, in a separate repo found at https://github.com/ajhanson22227/ToDo-List-Express, Express for the backend.
+I wanted to recreate this project using React for the frontend and Express for the backend which can be found at https://github.com/ajhanson22227/ToDo-List-Express.

 ## Motivation